Best Baby Gym

 Have a little one who likes lights, colors, and action?
 The Fisher-Price Rainforest Music & Lights Deluxe Gym may be a fit.
 This eye-catchy product offers fun and colorful graphics of rainforest friends, including a zebra, lion, snail, monkey, and a plush giraffe that can tie to an arch.
 The toucan is motion-activated and removable.
 This gym is quick to fold up and easy to store.
 The mat is machine washable, and it can tumble dry on low heat.
 This mat has a few interactive features, such as a leaf that crinkles and ribbons for tactile stimulation.

 Rock n' roll with the Fisher-Price Deluxe Kick & Play Piano Gym & Maracas.
-The removable light-up piano with "Smart Stages" technology offers three levels for your baby to explore sounds, tunes, and phrases, plus a piano level where your tot an activate sounds by kicking or pressing the piano keys.
+The removable light-up piano with "Smart Stages" technology offers three levels for your baby to explore sounds, tunes, and phrases, along with a piano level where your tot can activate sounds by kicking or pressing the piano keys.
 The rainbow-like arch can connect in two different places on the frame, and it has dangling toys for baby to reach and bat, plus a detachable mirror for self-discovery.
 The mat attaches to the piano and legs, and it is machine washable and tumble dry safe.

 Unfortunately, the rectangular mat is narrow and thin in comparison to other products.
 But, if you can overlook this flaw, we think this product may be a match for a noise-loving baby.